MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 - **sys.dm_tran_current_transaction**.
 Returns a single row that displays row versioning-related state information of the transaction in the current session.
 For more information, see [sys.dm_tran_current_transaction (Transact-SQL)](../relational-databases/system-dynamic-management-views/sys-dm-tran-current-transaction-transact-sql.md).

 - **sys.dm_tran_current_snapshot**.
 Returns a virtual table that displays all active transactions at the time the current snapshot isolation transaction starts.
-If the current transaction is using snapshot isolation, this function returns no rows. sys.dm_tran_current_snapshot is similar to sys.dm_tran_transactions_snapshot, except that it returns only the active transactions for the current snapshot.
+If the current transaction is using snapshot isolation, this function returns no rows.
+The DMV `sys.dm_tran_current_snapshot` is similar to `sys.dm_tran_transactions_snapshot`, except that it returns only the active transactions for the current snapshot.
 For more information, see [sys.dm_tran_current_snapshot (Transact-SQL)](../relational-databases/system-dynamic-management-views/sys-dm-tran-current-snapshot-transact-sql.md).

 ##### Performance counters